akazkashyap/react-trello-board/README.md

 Trello Board
-Its built from scracth with the use of React-dnd library.
+Its built from scracth without the use of React-dnd library.

 with the help of:
 -React